sourcegraph/httpfstream/README.md

 Notice that the `httpfstream-follow` window echoes what you type into the appender window.
 Once you close the appender, the follower quits as well.

-If there are no appenders at an existing resource, the server returns the full data in an HTTP 200 (bypassing WebSockets).
-If the resource has never been written to, the server responds with HTTP 404.

 ### As a Go library